Nicholas Hannen (actor): Architecture apprenticeship

 From 1902 to 1905, Beau Hannen worked in the offices of the famous architect Edwin Lutyens as an apprentice.
 Lutyens designed a columbarium – the Hannen Columbarium – for the Hannen family that was completed in 1907.
 It still stands to this day in the graveyard of St Mary's Churchyard in Wargrave.
 In 1907, his mother, Jessie (née Woodhouse), died and her ashes as well as his father's were interred in the columbarium.

 Marriages and descendants

 Hannen married Muriel Morland, the daughter of the late Sir Henry and Lady Morland in 1907.
 They had two daughters and a son.
 One of his daughters, Hermione Hannen, was born in 1913 and presumably named after HMS Hermione; she went on to have a successful acting career and was married twice, firstly to Anthony Quayle and later to Clifford Evans.

-Another daughter, June Hannen, also became an actress and spouse of the film producer Alexandre Mnouchkine; they are the parents of Ariane Mnouchkine, who had a prominent career in the French theatrical scene.
+Another daughter, June Hannen, married the film producer Alexandre Mnouchkine; they are the parents of Ariane Mnouchkine, who had a prominent career in the French theatrical scene.